Badgerati/Fogg/README.md

 ### OS

 The `os` section is a global section for specifying each VMs OS type.
-Ie, if you have 4 VM objects in your `vms` section, and each has the same `os` spec, then you'd use this global `os` section to prevent duplciating the same section everywhere.
+Ie, if you have 4 VM objects in your `template` section, and each has the same `os` spec, then you'd use this global `os` section to prevent duplciating the same section everywhere.
 If one of your VMs requires a different OS type, then a VM with an `os` section will override the global one.

 ### Firewall

 This is fairly straightforward, this a an array of both `inbound` and `outbound` global firewall rules for all VM NSGs.
 (Normally things like 3389 for RDP, etc.)

-### VMs
+### Template

 This section is the same as the one from spinning up one VM type, though now we have two VM types.